 Our NEOs generally have the opportunity to earn annual performance bonuses based on the achievement of short-term performance goals.
-The NEOs' 2020 target annual cash bonuses, expressed as a percentage of base salary, were: 55% for Mr. Shaff and 40% for Mr. DesRosier.
-Dr. Ege's employment agreement provides for a target annual cash bonus of 40% of his annual base salary; however, as Dr. Ege commenced employment with us on October 19, 2020, he was not eligible to receive an annual bonus for 2020.
+The NEOs' 2021 target annual cash bonuses, expressed as a percentage of base salary, were: 60% for Mr. Shaff and 40% for Mr. Arkowitz and Dr. Henn.

 Our Compensation and Talent Committee generally determines annual bonuses for our NEOs by multiplying (a) base salary, by (b) target cash bonus percentage, by (c) the level of achievement of corporate and/or individual performance objectives.
 In addition, the Compensation and Talent Committee retains discretion to adjust annual bonuses as it determines to be appropriate to reflect company performance, individual performance or other factors that the committee believes to be appropriate.
-For Mr. DesRosier, the achievement of 2020 corporate objectives was weighted 80% and the achievement of individual objectives was weighted at 20%.
-Mr. Shaff's 2020 bonus was weighted 100% on corporate objectives.
+For Mr. Arkowitz and Dr. Henn, the achievement of 2021 corporate objectives was weighted 80% and the achievement of individual objectives was weighted at 20%.
+Mr. Shaff's 2021 bonus was weighted 100% on corporate objectives.